crustymonkey/playeraid_modules/README.md

 # Standards and Rules
 There are some things you will have to adhere to for your submissions to be used.
 They are pretty simple rules, and mostly obvious.

 * Your YAML/JSON **must be valid**.
 There are validators out there that will test these files for validity before submission.
-I will test them myself upon submission, but I would ask you make sure they are syntactically valid before submitting.
+I will test them myself upon submission, but I would ask that you make sure they are syntactically valid before submitting.
 You can also test them on the playeraid site.
 See Testing Your Module below.
 * Your YAML/JSON should be easily human readable.
 This means you need to use indentation for sub-sections and things should line up.
 If you submit an unindented mess, it will be rejected.
 * If you choose to use HTML, your html snippets must be well formed.
 This basically means that you have to close your tags.
 So, for example, a `<p>` tag needs to have its closing `</p>` tag.
 Your submission will be rejected if it is not well formed.
 * `<script>` tags are forbidden.
 You cannot run any javascript from within your playeraids.
 There should never be a case where this is necessary.